sriramsrikant/OD_growth_finder/README.md

 Forked by Sriram Srikant, from the original repository of www.github.com/nwespe.
 Changelog will be reported in commits and changes of consequence will be reproduced below.

+[20200607] Added repository to both WSL Ubuntu 18.04 and Windows 10 on SriXPS15.

 ---------
 From original README.md: